How Much Does a Destination Wedding Cost? 2026 Guide

 Total couple cost$26,500

-Resort: Moon Palace Cancun · Full luxury celebration; 65 guests with 3 comp rooms and suite upgrade for couple
+Resort: Moon Palace Cancún · Full luxury celebration · 65 guests · 3 comp room nights + suite upgrade negotiated by VFL

 Destination Wedding vs Traditional Wedding Costs

-The average US wedding now costs $36,000 according to The Knot's 2026 Real Weddings Study — and that's before the honeymoon.
-Here's what the same budget looks like for a destination wedding.
+The average US wedding now costs $36,000 according to The Knot's 2026 Real Weddings Study — before the honeymoon.
+Here's what the same categories look like for a destination wedding.

 Cost Category Traditional US Wedding (avg.)
 All-Inclusive Destination Wedding (avg.)